Aeroluna/Heck/README.md

 be installed by a user and will activate on a map that requires these mods.
 Combining these mods in one map culminates into something called a [modhcart](https://youtu.be/5xA3iR5v-Rk) (C18H27NO3 - Mapped by Mawntee).

-Join the Discord here: https://discord.gg/rrZf3kapeh
+Join the Discord here: [https://discord.gg/rrZf3kapeh](https://discord.gg/rrZf3kapeh)

 ## Documentation

-For any mappers interested in using any of these mods, please visit the wiki at https://github.com/Aeroluna/Heck/wiki
+For any mappers interested in using any of these mods, please visit the wiki at [https://heck.aeroluna.dev/](https://heck.aeroluna.dev/)

-The wiki is NOT a tutorial for mapping, json editting, or scripting.
+The wiki is NOT a tutorial for mapping, json editing, or scripting.
 Instead, it lists all the features within all of the mods and their respective syntax.

 ## Capabilities